Vighnesh-Avadhanam/Hate-Speech-Classification/README.md

     - Batch Gradient Descent: Randomly take batch (subset of row) and compute gradient on subset of data

 # Problem
+In our final project, we are comparing various classification models in their ability to detect hate speech.
+Specifically, we will train the models with phrases that are already classified as hate speech or not.
+We then test the models on phrases that are not classified to see how well they can identify hate speech.

 # Data Sources